Sunfire (character): Powers and abilities

 Sunfire is a mutant with the ability to absorb solar radiation, and convert it to ionize matter into a fiery plasma state which bursts into flame when exposed to oxygen.
 Referring to his plasma output as "solar fire", he can release this energy through his hands as blasts of searing heat, deadly radiation, explosive concussive force, or simple flames.
 By ionizing the air around him, he can surround himself with an aura of heat intense enough to melt steel, or fly by focusing his aura downwards in a tight stream of ionized gas to propel him through the air like a rocket.
 Sunfire can see heat, by shifting his vision from visible light to infrared.
 Sunfire has the ability to form a psionic force field while using his plasma as protection from heat and radiation, both that of his own generation and that from outside sources.
 In a similar fashion to the Human Torch's nova burst, Sunfire is capable of increasing his plasma output to temperatures around 1,000,000 degrees Fahrenheit, and emitting it as an omnidirectional blast.

 Sunfire transferred his powers to Rogue to defeat Lady Deathstrike who had just cut off his legs.
 This (like Ms. Marvel before him) left him still a mutant but powerless.
 After his transformation into Famine, a Horseman of Apocalypse, his powers and legs were returned, and he could now also use them to create flashes of light that affected the sections of the human brain which control hunger, causing any people who saw his light flashes to feel as if they were starving.
 Due to further genetic enhancement from Apocalypse, Sunfire is also able to secrete a specialized bio-oxygen from his skin, which allows him to breathe and conjure his flames even in the vacuum of space.

-Shiro also seems to be quite an accomplished martial artist.
-He has displayed impressive hand to hand skills on several occasions and stated that he did not need to employ his powers to defeat Hand ninjas.
-He is trained in karate, judo, and kendo (Japanese Samurai swordsmanship).
-He is also an expert in the combat use of his superhuman powers.
-He has at least peak human physical ability.
+Shiro is also an accomplished martial artist.
+He has displayed impressive hand-to-hand skills on several occasions and stated that he did not need to employ his powers to defeat Hand ninjas.
+Trained in karate, judo, and kendo, he is highly proficient in employing his superhuman abilities in combat.
+His physical capabilities are at the pinnacle of human potential.